chsueh2/MCMC_Sampling/README.md

 Suppose we have independent observations of success or failure.
 We can use MLE to conduct an inference on $p$.
 Since the MLEs do not have a closed form solution, we will try to solve using MCMC sampling by allowing for $\beta_0$ and $\beta_1$ to each have normal distribution priors.
 With the $R$ ratio and the jumping distribution, we implement a MCMC sampler to obtain posterior distributions for the parameters as well as the posterior statistics and their credible intervals.

-Finally, Improve the MCMC algorithm and compare the burn-in (MCMC MH Bivariate Manner).
+Finally, improve the MCMC algorithm and compare the burn-in (MCMC MH Bivariate Manner).

 ## Part 1 - Load and Summarize Data